Online Learning for Equilibrium Pricing in Markets under Incomplete Information: Model

 The posted price that suppliers best respond to is set by a market operator that seeks to determine an equilibrium price $p^*$ that satisfies the following three desirable properties:

-\begin{enumerate} \item Market Clearing: The total supply equals the total demand, i.e., $\sum_{i = 1}^n x_i^*(p^*) = d$. \item Minimal Supplier Production Cost: The total production cost of all suppliers, given by $\sum_{i = 1}^n c_i(x_i^*(p^*))$, is minimal among all feasible production quantities $x_i \geq 0$ for all suppliers $i \in [n]$ satisfying the customer demand, i.e., $\sum_{i = 1}^n x_i = d$. \item Minimal Payment: The total payment made to all suppliers, given by $\sum_{i = 1}^n p^* x_i^*(p^*)$, is minimal among all feasible production quantities $x_i \geq 0$ for all suppliers $i \in [n]$ satisfying the customer demand, i.e., $\sum_{i = 1}^n x_i = d$. \end{enumerate} While these properties are, in general, not possible to achieve simultaneously, e.g., in markets where the supplier cost functions are non-convex~\cite{azizan2020optimal}, in markets where the cost functions $c_i(\cdot)$ of all suppliers are convex, there exists an equilibrium price $p^*$ that satisfies the above three properties.
-Moreover, in markets with convex cost functions, the equilibrium price can be computed through the dual variables of the market clearing constraint of the following convex optimization problem \begin{mini!}|s|[2] {x_{i} \geq 0, \forall i \in [n]} {\sum_{i = 1}^n c_i(x_{i}), } { } {C^* = } \addConstraint{\sum_{i = 1}^n x_{i}}{= d, } \end{mini!} where~\eqref{eq:supObj2} is the minimum supplier production cost objective and~\eqref{eq:demand-con} is the market clearing constraint.
+\begin{enumerate} \item Market Clearing: The total supply equals the total demand, i.e., $\sum_{i = 1}^n x_i^*(p^*) = d$. \item Minimal Supplier Production Cost: The total production cost of all suppliers, given by $\sum_{i = 1}^n c_i(x_i^*(p^*))$, is minimal among all feasible production quantities $x_i \geq 0$ for all suppliers $i \in [n]$ satisfying the customer demand, i.e., $\sum_{i = 1}^n x_i = d$. \item Minimal Payment: The total payment made to all suppliers, given by $\sum_{i = 1}^n p^* x_i^*(p^*)$, is minimal among all feasible production quantities $x_i \geq 0$ for all suppliers $i \in [n]$ satisfying the customer demand. \end{enumerate}

+While these properties are, in general, not possible to achieve simultaneously, e.g., in markets where the supplier cost functions are non-convex~\citep{azizan2020optimal}, in markets where the cost functions $c_i(\cdot)$ of all suppliers are convex, there exists an equilibrium price $p^*$ that satisfies the above three properties.
+Moreover, in markets with convex cost functions, the equilibrium price can be computed through the dual variables of the market-clearing constraint of the following convex optimization problem \begin{mini!}|s|[2] {x_{i} \geq 0, \forall i \in [n]} {\sum_{i = 1}^n c_i(x_{i}), } { } {C^* = } \addConstraint{\sum_{i = 1}^n x_{i}}{= d, } \end{mini!} where~\eqref{eq:supObj2} is the minimum supplier production cost objective and~\eqref{eq:demand-con} is the market clearing constraint.
 In particular, from the KKT condition, the optimal solution to Problem~\eqref{eq:supObj2}-\eqref{eq:demand-con} satisfies

 so that the optimal dual variable $p^*$ satisfies all conditions of equilibrium pricing.
 While the equilibrium price $p^*$ has several desirable properties, such an equilibrium price typically cannot be directly computed by solving Problem~\eqref{eq:supObj2}-\eqref{eq:demand-con} as the cost functions of suppliers are, in general, unknown to the market operator.
 Furthermore, both the cost functions of the suppliers and the customer demands tend to be time-varying and thus would involve the market operator periodically re-solving Problem~\eqref{eq:supObj2}-\eqref{eq:demand-con} to determine equilibrium prices at short time intervals, which may be computationally prohibitive.
 To overcome these challenges, in this work, we propose online learning algorithms to learn equilibrium prices over multiple periods in the incomplete information setting when the cost functions of the suppliers are unknown (or only partially known) to the market operator.